Can You File For Bankruptcy During Divorce?

 Types of Bankruptcy

 Because this whole deal isn’t complicated enough, you have multiple types of bankruptcy to consider.
-Each fits different sets of circumstances, and each has its own distinct set of consequences.
+Each fits different circumstances and has distinct consequences.

 Chapter 7 is the most common type of bankruptcy.
 It’s what’s called liquidation bankruptcy.
 This means that whatever assets you have are converted into cash, which is then used to repay creditors.